How to Choose Your Scalpel Handle and Blades

 The number assigned to a scalpel blade isn't arbitrary; it’s a universal system that identifies its specific size and shape.
 This system helps clinicians quickly select the appropriate tool for a given procedure.
 Generally, blades in the #10 series—which include popular shapes like the #10, #11, #12, and #15—are designed to fit #3 and #7 scalpel handles.
 Blades in the #20 series are larger and fit #4 handles.
 Knowing this simple compatibility rule is essential for ensuring your instruments are correctly assembled and safe to use.
 This standardization allows you to confidently pair different brands of handles and blades, though it's always best to ensure a secure fit before beginning any procedure.

-Common Blade Shapes and Their Functions
+Common Blade Shapes and What They're Used For

 While there are many blade types, a few key shapes are staples in both general surgery and dental practices.
 The #10 blade, with its large curved cutting edge, is typically used for making larger incisions through skin or gingiva.
 The #11 blade is a triangular blade with a sharp point, making it ideal for precise stab incisions needed for drainage.
 For posterior or hard-to-reach areas, the #12 blade offers a small, pointed, crescent shape that is effective for dislodging tissue.
 Perhaps the most versatile in dentistry is the #15 blade, a smaller version of the #10, which is perfect for creating short, precise incisions for flaps or biopsies.
 You can find all of these essential shapes among the lineup of MacCut surgical blades.

-Specialty Blades for Precise Dental Work
+Specialty Blades for Precision Dental Procedures

 In dental surgery, precision is everything.
 The #15 blade is a true workhorse, favored for its control during delicate procedures like periodontal flap surgery, gingivectomies, and biopsies.
 Its small, curved edge allows for intricate cuts around the curvature of teeth.
 A variation, the #15C blade, offers an even longer, narrower shape for enhanced precision in tight interdental spaces.
 The #12 and #12B blades are also invaluable for their ability to navigate the posterior aspects of the mouth, particularly around the distal surfaces of molars.
 Pairing these specialty blades with ergonomic dental instruments ensures you have the control and tactile sensitivity needed to perform complex oral surgeries with confidence and accuracy.